 Problem Procedure On-screen pointer does not respond to mouse operation The system might be busy.
 If the pointer is shaped as an hourglass, wait for it to resume its normal shape and try again to move it.
 Make sure the mouse is properly connected to the USB port.

-Problem Procedure Double-clicking does not work Try changing the double-click speed setting in the mouse control utility.
-Open the Control Panel, select the Mouse icon and press Enter.
+Double-clicking does not work Try changing the double-click speed setting in the mouse control utility.
+Click start, click Control Panel, click Printers and Other Hardware and select Mouse icon.
 2. Click the Buttons tab.
 3. Set the double-click speed as instructed and click OK .
-The mouse pointer moves too fast or too Try changing the speed setting in the mouse control utility. slow Open the Control Panel, select the Mouse icon and press Enter.
+The mouse pointer moves too fast or too Try changing the speed setting in the mouse control utility. slow Click start, click Control Panel, click Printers and Other Hardware and select Mouse icon.
 2. Click the Pointer Options tab.
 3. Set the speed as instructed and click OK .
 The mouse pointer moves erratically The mouse might be dirty.
 Refer to your mouse documentations for instructions on cleaning.
-If problems persist, contact your dealer. p. st. s p s. s.s.t, ss. t.aot y our double.
+If problems persist, contact your dealer.